What Men Want

-What Men Want is a 2019 American romantic comedy film directed by Adam Shankman and starring Taraji P. Henson, Aldis Hodge, Josh Brener, Erykah Badu, Richard Roundtree, and Tracy Morgan.
+What Men Want is a 2019 American romantic fantasy comedy film directed by Adam Shankman and starring Taraji P. Henson, Aldis Hodge, Josh Brener, Erykah Badu, Richard Roundtree, and Tracy Morgan.
 The film is a loose remake of the 2000 film What Women Want.
-The plot follows a woman who – after drinking a potent concoction given by a shaman – gains the ability to hear men's inner thoughts.
+The plot follows a woman who, after drinking a potent concoction given by a shaman, gains the ability to hear men's inner thoughts.
 The screenplay was written by Jas Waters and Tina Gordon Chism.

-The film was released in the United States on February 8, 2019, by Paramount Pictures and BET Films.
+The film was released in the United States on February 8, 2019, by Paramount Pictures.
 It grossed over $72 million worldwide.
-Like What Women Want, it received mixed reviews from critics, although Henson's performance was praised.
+It received mixed reviews from critics, although Henson's performance was praised.

 Plot

 Ali Davis is a successful sports agent in Atlanta, who feels boxed out by her male colleagues.
 When she is passed over for a promotion at Summit Worldwide Management, her boss Nick explains that she does not connect well with men.
 Determined to succeed in a man's world, Ali announces that she will sign up-and-coming basketball star Jamal Barry.

 After getting drinks with her father, Ali flirts with the bartender, Will.
 They have sex at his home, where she encounters his young son, Ben, and sees a wedding photo.
 At a photo shoot, Ali stands up for her client, but angers Joe "Dolla" Barry, Jamal's father and manager.

 At her friend Mari's bachelorette party, Ali is introduced to Sister, a psychic.
-To help her "connect with men", Sister gives her "fey lougawou" (Kalanchoe pinnata) tea to drink.
+To help her "connect with men", Sister gives her "fey lougawou" tea to drink.
 While dancing with her friends at a club, Ali is knocked unconscious.

-Waking up, Ali hears the thoughts of her doctor, and her assistant, Brandon, and she realize that she has gained the ability to hear men's thoughts.
+Waking up, Ali hears the thoughts of her doctor and her assistant, Brandon, and she realize that she has gained the ability to hear men's thoughts.
 They track down Sister, who convinces Ali that her power is an asset.
 Using her newfound ability, she learns about a poker game attended by her fellow agents and Joe.
 She shows up uninvited, but impresses Joe, and is invited to join Summit's meeting with Jamal.
 Ali saves her coworker Kevin's pitch to Jamal and Joe; Kevin later confronts Ali and reveals that he had voted to make her partner.